cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 After trail and error, my choice is `Apple ProRes` CODEC.
 DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can decode/encode it with alpha.
 The odd times that I need an encode from DaVinci Resolve with alpha, I can alway resort to DNxHR.

 A better choise would be `DNxHR` if both DaVinci Resolve and FFMPEG supported the same bitdepth with alpha.
-Currently, it seems that DaVinci Resolve 17.1 supports `DNxHR` with alpha in 12-bits decodes/encodes, what makes it a great candidate.
+Currently, it seems that DaVinci Resolve 17.1 supports alpha in 12-bits decodes/encodes, what makes it a great candidate.
 However, FFMPEG can encode to 10-bit, but not to 12-bit.
 DaVinci Resolve on the other hand can't decode 10-bits.

 Regarding lossy compression, currently `VP9` seems to be only contender that supports an alpha channel.